-Much of the exploration into new treatment options for tendon injuries in animals has taken place in the horse.
-The Royal Veterinary College was the setting of the first use of stem cell therapy for tendon injuries in horses, and the technique has also been used for equine joint disease.
+Much of the exploration into new treatment options for animal tendon injuries has taken place in the horse.
+The Royal Veterinary College was the setting of the first use of stem cell therapy for tendon injuries in horses in 2002.

-The injury itself only causes pain and lameness for a short period, but when the injury is severe often results in euthanasia because of the poor prognosis for a successful return to performance.
+The injury itself only causes pain and lameness for a short period, but recurrent injury is extremely common.
+This can then result in euthanasia because of the poor prognosis for a successful return to performance.

-Thus, we can justifiably state that cell therapy produces a better quality repair most likely by the modulation of repair rather than being truly regenerative.
+Based on our studies over the past 18 years, we can justifiably state that cell therapy produces a better quality repair.
+The mechanism of action has not been completely clarified - but the most evidence is for the modulation of the inflammatory process rather than being truly regenerative.
 Although stem cell based treatments are safe and efficacious in current analysis of clinical data, full proof would require large numbers treated in a randomised controlled trial, a difficult undertaking in essentially private medicine where the owner determines the choice of treatment.